-There are some jobs where knowledge is most important – where the basis for being a good employee is the skills and understanding they have gained throughout their education and work experience.
-But there are other jobs where personality plays a strong role.
+There are some jobs where knowledge is the most important factor – where the basis for being a good employee is the skills and understanding you have gained throughout your education and work experience.
+But there are other jobs where personality plays just as strong a role.
 Marketing jobs are the perfect example of this.

-Marketing is all about people.
-Your ability to recognize behaviors, communicate effectively and associate with those around you is constantly playing a role.
-Unlike almost any other profession, marketing jobs require that you have a deeper understanding of people, and the ability to adapt based on changes in the market environment.
+Marketing jobs are all about people.
+They depend on your ability to recognize behaviors, communicate effectively and associate with those around you.
+Unlike almost any other profession, marketing jobs require that you have a deeper understanding of people, are exceptional well organised and have the ability to adapt based on changes in the market environment.

 The Marketing Interview Showcases Your Talents

-With sales and marketing, the interview is as much about your answers as it is with your delivery.
-Though the questions do focus on your experience and knowledge, the questions themselves are generally going to revolve around two basic components:
+With sales and marketing, the success of the interview depends on both your answers AND the way you deliver them.
+Marketing interview questions will focus on your experience and knowledge and will generally revolve around three basic components:

-- Your ability to showcase a dynamic personality that understands marketing principles.
+- Your ability to showcase a creative personality that understands marketing principles.

-Like almost no other jobs available, jobs in marketing need to show that you have a basic understanding of human behavior, because only by displaying that talent can you succeed in the field.
+In addition, you must show that you have a good understanding of human behavior, because only by displaying that talent can you succeed in the field.

 Marketing Interview Preparation

+You need to sell yourself.
 Your first step towards winning over employers for marketing jobs is going to be about your level of energy.
-Be ready to talk, and be ready to give yourself a presence in the meeting.
+Be ready to talk, and be ready to give yourself a strong presence in the meeting.
 Marketing is an active, ambitious activity.
 Companies are going to be looking for team members that display those specific qualities.
-No amount of knowledge can make up for the ability to communicate individually with others.
+No amount of knowledge can make up for the ability to communicate confidently and effectively with others.

 Bring Big Marketing Ideas

 Marketing is also about ideas.
-For marketing jobs, you will need to display an ability to have big ideas and make sweeping changes.
+For marketing jobs, you will need to show that you have big ideas and the courage to make sweeping changes.
 For these jobs, researching the company you are interviewing for becomes even more important, as you will want to use that information to impress the company.
+See our article – How to Thoroughly Research Any Company

-The more of a role you will play in the marketing department, the more you should display leadership during the marketing interview.
+The more senior the role you are applying for, the more you should display leadership during the marketing interview.
 This involves asking engaging questions, showing confidence in your answers, and keeping the interview focused only on things that improve your chances to land the job.
 Marketing jobs require leadership, and so your marketing interview should display that leadership.

 Focus On Your Accomplishments

-If you do not have tangible answers to give to questions about your accomplishments, focus instead on the novelty of marketing tactics.
+If your marketing experience is limited and you do not have many specific answers to showcase your accomplishments, focus instead on your knowledge of marketing strategy and tactics.
 The more you know about current marketing strategy, the more you can showcase your own knowledge on current and effective marketing practices, the more you can make up for anything you lack in actual results.

 Taking the Time to Prepare